 This site-specific health and safety plan (HSP) describes safe working practices for conducting field activities at potentially hazardous sites and for handling potentially hazardous materials or waste products.
-This HSP covers elements as specified in 29CFR1910§120 as well as Washington Administrative Code (WAC) 173-340-810.
+This HSP covers elements as specified in 29 Code of Federal Regulations (CFR) 1910§120 as well as Washington Administrative Code (WAC) 173-340-810.
 The goal of the HSP is to establish procedures for safe working practices for all field personnel.

-This HSP addresses all activities associated with collection and handling of surface and subsurface sediment samples in The Port of Seattle's Terminal 91 (T-91).
+This HSP addresses all activities associated with the collection and handling of surface and subsurface sediment samples in the Port of Seattle's (Port's) Terminal 91 (T-91).
 During site work, this HSP will be implemented by the field coordinator (FC), who is also the designated site health and safety officer (HSO), in cooperation with the corporate health and safety manager (HSM) and the project manager (PM).

-All personnel involved in fieldwork on this project are required to comply with this HSP.
+All personnel involved in fieldwork on this project will be required to comply with this HSP.
 The content of this HSP reflects the types of activities that are anticipated to be performed, knowledge of the physical characteristics of the site, and consideration of preliminary chemical data from previous investigations at the site.
 The HSP may be revised based on new information and/or changed conditions during site activities.
 Revisions will be documented in the project records.